YASEEN-1/YASEEN-1/README.md

 - 👋 Hi, I’m @YASEEN-1
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and Machine Learning
-- 🌱 Languages: MySQL(DBMS), Python, HTML, C++.
+- 🌱 Languages: MySQL(DBMS), Python, HTML, CSS, JavaScript, pHp, C++
 - 💞️ I’m looking to collaborate on any Project
 - 📫 How to reach me khuwajazai1@gmail.com